“My plan,” Donald Trump said earlier this year, “will rapidly defeat inflation, quickly bring down prices, and reignite explosive economic growth.”

 • Is Boeing Back?
 Boeing’s 33,000 union machinists finally agreed to a company offer of a new contract on Monday, and are returning to work after a two-month walkout.
 But will that be enough to turn around the troubled plane maker?
 Probably not.
 “Resolution of the strike was low-hanging fruit,” Jonathan Root, a senior vice president for Moody’s Ratings, said in a statement on Tuesday.
 Boeing still has to pump up production of its workhorse 737, which has plummeted amid regulatory scrutiny after crashes in 2018 and 2019 and a door panel blowout in January.
 It will take time to gear up production and chip away at a 10-year waiting list.
 It’s also got to come up with a new plane: The 737 is based on a 60-year-old design.
 Then there’s the spinning off of part of its space portfolio (the two astronauts from that mishap-plagued Starliner spaceship are still playing cards in the International Space Station) and reeling in Kansas-based fuselage maker Spirit Aerospace.
 The strike cost Boeing alone $6.5 billion.
 Shares dipped several points, but are now about where they were before the strike settled.

 • WWJD?
-At the Fed, all eyes are on Jerome Powell.
-The Fed is meeting just days after Donald Trump won the presidency, and it is considering another rate cut.
-With inflation falling, it should be a no-brainer, but now the shadow of Trump’s economic policies, which are likely to be highly inflationary, is hanging over the decision.
+At the Fed, all eyes were on Jerome Powell.
+The Fed met just days after Donald Trump won the presidency, to consider another rate cut.
+With inflation falling, it was a no-brainer—they cut rates by a quarter-point—but the shadow of Trump’s economic policies, which are likely to be highly inflationary, was hanging over the decision.
 Most observers say that with inflation for now at about 2.1% (the Fed’s target is 2-ish percent), another few quarter-point rate cuts are baked in for the next half a year.
 But even as the labor market is cooling, consumer spending has been strong.

 The Short Stack